ttupper92618/codeceptjs-native-web-POC/README.md

 There are many ways to locate elements, ranging from xpath to simple text.
 What you should use will be based on the application.
 In general, you should work to have your dev teams add accessibility ids to interactive elements.
 This is because accessibility ids are less likely to change than xpath locators, and they are also faster.
 For web, you will want to use ids, class names, etc.

-For more information about locators and what you cann and cannot do using this framework, read the locator documentation found here:  https://codecept.io/locators/
+For more information about locators and what you can and cannot do using this framework, read the locator documentation found here:  https://codecept.io/locators/

 ## **Roadmap**